House Siding Prices: Average Costs for Popular Styles

 Want to skip the info and go straight to the quotes?
 Find contractors in your area who can provide you with siding prices for different siding types.
 He can also help you choose the best option based on your needs and your budget.

-That high return on investment isn’t limited to fiber cement siding, however.
-New home siding boosts your home's value because, as studies show, consumers judge the quality of a home primarily on its siding.
+That high return on investment isn’t limited to fiber cement siding.
+Studies have shown that new siding can boost your home's value, since many consumers tend to judge a home by it’s first impression.
 The first impression will either open the door or close it, as the saying goes.

 Expected house siding cost varies depending on the materials used, contractor pricing, location, and numerous other factors.
 The following is intended as a rough guide for expected home siding cost, including the price of materials and contractor installation.
 Keep in mind as you read below that prices can fluctuate.